ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 ### How to fix the Grafana dashboard?

-Sometimes, Grafana dashboard doesn`t load any data first time around.
+Sometimes, Grafana dashboard doesn't load any data first time around.
 You can solve this by following the steps below:
 - Click the Wheel Icon > Datasources.
 - Click prometheus.